yhyakuna/katacoda-scenarios/vault-tokens/intro.md

 This also allows for organizations to plan and train for various "break glass" procedures.

 Almost all operations in [HashiCorp Vault](https://www.vaultproject.io) requires a token; therefore, it is important to understand the token lifecycle as well as different token parameters that affects the token's lifecycle.
 This lab demonstrates various token parameters.
-In addition, you are going to enable userpass auth method and test it.

 1. Create a Short-Lived Tokens
 1. Token Renewal
 1. Create Tokens with Use Limit
 1. Create a Token Role and Periodic Token
 1. Create an Orphan Token
-1. Enable Username and Password Auth Method